Howmet TX: Racing history

 After the Watkins Glen success, the two cars were prepared for an attempt at the 24 Hours of Le Mans, which had been postponed until September.
-French aluminium company Pechiney sponsored the team's bid at the 24 hours.
+French aluminum company Pechiney sponsored the team's bid at the 24 hours.
 The same drivers were assigned to the cars, but their qualifying performance at the Circuit de la Sarthe was hampered by the long straights.
 Twentieth fastest was the best performance from the two cars.

 For the race itself, mechanical problems appeared early as Thompson's car suffered after only three laps.
 The fuel system was not providing enough Jet A to the turbine to allow it to produce its full power output, meaning the car had to limp down the circuit's long straights.
 While that car continued at a slowed pace, the other suffered a wheel bearing failure two hours later, requiring a lengthy three-hour repair.
 By the sixth hour of the event the car was disqualified by race officials, having covered an insufficient distance of only 60 laps.
 The remaining fuel-starved TX did not last much longer as Thompson crashed in the Indianapolis corner.

 With the 1968 season over, Heppenstall planned for the following year, including the development of a new multi-gear transmission to replace the single speed unit.
 However, Howmet felt that the program was not providing adequate promotion for the company and decided to discontinue it.